Seq # 250140010

 The egg is oviposited on a twig or leaf of the larval hostplant.

 The first instars are not known, but the later ones hide under a loosely spun silken web on the underside of a leaf.
-The caterpillar feeds at night, first on the tip of the leaf and afterwards it moves to another leaf to spin again a web.
+The caterpillar feeds at night, first on the tip of the leaf and afterward, it moves to another leaf to spin again a web.
 The spinnings are spun mainly transversely across the leaf, so as to bend the leaf margins slightly downwards, leaving an opening in front and behind through which the larva drops quickly to the ground by the slightest disturbance.
-Mainly it lives close to the ground, and in any case under 1 m, are preferred, as are single growing bushes of Prunus spinosa.
+Mainly it lives close to the ground, and in any case under 1 m, are preferred, as are single-growing bushes of Prunus spinosa.
 The larval stage extends from early August to the end of September.

 The last instar constructs a tough cocoon on the ground in which the pupa hibernates from September till June.